lando2319/lando2319.github.io/_posts/2015-03-03-software-and-the-art-of-war.md

 layout:     post
 title:      Software and the Art of War
 date:       2015-03-03 11:21:29
-summary:    "All warfare is based on deception." - Sun Tzu
+summary:    “All warfare is based on deception.” - Sun Tzu
 categories: Sun-Tzu warfare
 ---